 - Do you plan on exhibiting them at an offline gallery?

 - Did your own chart foretell that you’d take up painting as a full-time occupation?

-- From your posts on Facebook, I see that you’re very active online.
+- You showcase your work online.
 How have you benefited from technology?